 As used in this Ordinance, unless the context otherwise indicates, the following terms have the following meanings:

-Aquifer.
-Aquifer means a geological formation composed of rock, sand, gravel or any other permeable bedrock or surficial geological formation that stores and transmits significant quantities of recoverable water.
+Aquifer: Aquifer means a geological formation composed of rock, sand, gravel or any other permeable bedrock or surficial geological formation that stores and transmits significant quantities of recoverable water.

-Aquifer, Generally Known.
-A generally known aquifer means any aquifer which is known to exist by local citizens, geologists, hydrologists, and/or soil scientists but which is not currently mapped as such.
+Aquifer, Generally Known: A “generally known aquifer” means any aquifer which is known to exist by local citizens, geologists, hydrologists, and/or soil scientists but which is not currently mapped as such.

-Aquifer, Mapped.
-“Mapped Aquifer, ” means a geological formation composed of rock, sand, gravel or any other permeable bedrock or surficial geological formation that stores and transmits significant quantities of recoverable water according to Hydrogeologic Data for Significant Sand and Gravel Aquifers contained in Map 32 complied and mapped by the Maine and US Geological Surveys and published by the Department of Conservation (now known as the Department of Agriculture, Conservation and Forestry) in cooperation with the Maine Department of Environmental Protection, dated 1982, or any other more recent update.
+Aquifer, Mapped: “Mapped Aquifer” means a geological formation composed of rock, sand, gravel or any other permeable bedrock or surficial geological formation that stores and transmits significant quantities of recoverable water according to Hydrogeologic Data for Significant Sand and Gravel Aquifers contained in Map 32 complied and mapped by the Maine and US Geological Surveys and published by the Department of Conservation (now known as the Department of Agriculture, Conservation and Forestry) in cooperation with the Maine Department of Environmental Protection, dated 1982, or any other more recent update.

-D. Automobile Graveyard.
-“Automobile Graveyard” means a yard, field or other area used to store three (3) or more unserviceable vehicles or discarded, worn-out or junked motor vehicles or parts of such motor vehicles.
+D. Automobile Graveyard: “Automobile Graveyard” means a yard, field or other outdoor area used to store three (3) or more unregistered or uninspected vehicles or discarded, worn-out or junked motor vehicles or parts of such motor vehicles.

 “Automobile Graveyard” does not include any area used for temporary storage by an establishment or place of business that is primarily engaged in doing auto body repair work or in making repairs to render a motor vehicle serviceable.